-Yet encryption is primarily a security measure for making data unintelligible against unauthorized users.
+Yet encryption is primarily a security measure for making data unintelligible to unauthorized users.
 In environments where data is constantly moving between different parties and combined with other data, encryption (though providing effective data protection) is an inhibitor to creating valuable business insights.
 But organizations are becoming more aware of the importance of working together to analyze their collective data, with the assumption that the whole is greater than the parts.
-In an IDC survey, investment in industry ecosystems to share and combine applications, data, and insight is a priority for 71% of organizations (see Figure 3).
+In an IDC survey, investment in industry ecosystems to share and combine applications, data, and insights is a priority or a high priority for 71% of organizations (see Figure 3).